A timeline of women at Union

 - 1952 – Ruth Anne Evans is the first woman faculty member, joining the College library with faculty status but not rank.
 She would become Union’s first female full professor in 1973.
+She retired in 1989.

 - 1955 – Barbara Rotundo, a faculty widow, is appointed to fill a part-time temporary position in English.